 The Financial Industry Regulatory Authority (FINRA) announced today, September 25, 2017, that it has sanctioned Morgan Stanley Smith Barney LLC approximately $13 million for UIT violations by its advisors and for failing to supervise its advisors’ short-term trades of unit investment trusts (UITs).
+If you were sold UIT investments at Morgan Stanley, call toll-free 1-866-817-0201 for a free and confidential consultation.

 A UIT is an investment vehicle similar to a mutual fund but with some key differences.
 It is an investment company that offers units in a portfolio of securities; however, unlike a mutual fund, it terminates on a specific maturity date.
 UITs impose a variety of charges, including a deferred sales charge and a creation and development fee, that can total approximately 3.95 percent for a typical 24-month UIT.
 This can be a significant cost.
 A registered representative, or advisor, who repeatedly recommends that a customer sell a UIT position before the maturity date and then “rolls over” those funds into a new UIT, an action that can also be described as “churning,” causes the customer to incur increased and unnecessary sale charges over time.